Benny0323/self-website/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: B.E. in Computer Science And Technology
+    - course: B.E. in Computer Science
       institution: Hangzhou Dianzi University
       year: 2021 - 2025
     - course: M.S. in Computer Science